Together Forward

 • Stay home and self -isolate.

-• Do not go to work or class for at least 5 days since your symptoms started or 5 days since your test date (if you have no symptoms).
+• Do not go to work or class for at least 5 days after your symptoms start or 5 days after your test date (if you have no symptoms).

-• End isolation after day 5 if you are fever free for 24 hours without the use of fever-reducing medication and your other symptoms have improved.
+• End isolation after 5 days, returning to normal activity on day 6 if you are fever free for 24 hours without the use of fever-reducing medication and your other symptoms have improved.

 • If you are still febrile on day 5, remain in isolation until you are fever-free for 24 hours without the use of fever-reducing medication and your other symptoms have improved.